 Discussing the role of purpose in driving a brand, John mentioned how challenger brands tend to be able to disrupt in a way that established brands cannot.
 Virgin versus BA is one example but Apple, too, was mentioned.
 Apple, once a challenger brand, is now an obvious market leader and its products and its commercial approach now reflect that.
 Market leaders can struggle when the fail to find a crusade.

-A question raised the issue of the size of marketing budget.
+A question raised the issue of the size of the marketing budget.
 In other words, is it possible to challenge an established brand through marketing?
 John, quite rightly, said that the only possible answer was, ‘it depends’.
 In 2005 Shazam had no budget and yet managed to grow and disrupt quickly.
-On the other hand MoneySupermarket exploited a huge advertising budget to grow its brand.
-Market sector obviously plays an important factor here, as does the presence or absence of a mature market leader.
+On the other hand, MoneySupermarket exploited a huge advertising budget to grow its brand.
+The market sector obviously plays an important factor here, as does the presence or absence of a mature market leader.

 John is clearly excited by the possibilities with Imagen.
 The platform already supports a number of leading brands in managing their video libraries and the rights access to them.
 With 64% of current internet traffic in the form of video, this is an area that can only continue to grow in the near future.